-One of the biggest struggle Henry went through is him being pretentious and egotistical.
+One of the biggest struggles Henry went through is being pretentious and egotistical.
 This is because he grew up extremely insecure.
 He taught he needed to buy the good stuff to show off and to celebrate his wins.
 Today, it’s not all about money anymore.
 He understood that real happiness comes from within.
 That is why he takes great delight in seeing the wins of his client.
-We are blessed to hear massive chunks if wisdom from him today!
+We are blessed to hear massive chunks of wisdom from him today!

 [3:40] Never give up on the business you’ve built from a dream.

 [6:42] Avoid young money.
 It’s when you get money and spend it as soon as it comes because you got to show everybody how successful you are.
 That is a sure way to defeat.

 [11:53] Follow a strict financial diet and learn financial intelligence.
 This is how you can responsibly take care of the money you earn.
 When you earn enough, you will get over of the weird sensation of money, because it’ll not be about money anymore.
 [16:59] The road to success is not as pretty as the end result.
 You got to remember that the things you’ll go through will not be pretty as the goal you are trying to achieve.
 It’ll be worth it though.
 At the end, you will no longer try to prove anything to anybody anymore.